 To fully complete the registration process, it is important to have each child's medical information.
 This includes a physician's report and immunization dates.
 You will also need the name of an emergency contact and and provide your basic contact information.

 If necessary, you can always save an application and return at a later date to continue where you left off.
-All paperwork must be submitted by June 1.
+All paperwork must be submitted within two-weeks of registration.

 The Medical Form is completed by the parent or guardian and provides a comprehensive medical history of the camper.
 By completing this form you are providing our nurses with a list of medications, allergies, and important life events such as surgeries, operations, and social/emotional needs.
 And in the event of an emergency, we have access to insurance information and authorization to administered medical care.

 The Physician’s Report and Immunizations is a document provided by your primary care physician.
 From this report, we are able to ensure vaccinations are up-to-date and a physical examination has been completed within the past 18 months.
 Massachusetts requires this information not only for admittance into schools, but also for all recreational camps.
 Per these regulations, children must meet the immunization requirements for the grade they will enter in the school year following their camp session.